Episode 9: The G in ESG: How Does Governance Impact Investment Returns, and Why

 Rafe: A lot of work going into this behind the scenes.
 Well, I mean, do passive investors have reason to think ESG integration actually helps their returns or are they accepting the risk of sacrificing performance, at the altar of feeling better about themselves?

 Karen: So there's a pretty substantial positive spread between the ESG leaders and lackers.
 And the thesis is this, that the ESG leaders are better at mitigating ESG risk.
-And as we saw, can provide better downside protection during the market sell off.

 Jack: Well, that's great, Karen.
 We've talked a lot about the past five years.
 Let's look ahead five years from now, how would you like to see ESG risk considerations, which are essentially nonfinancial factors incorporated?